 All requests should be tailored to the authority and the particular information.

-Dear [Authority name]
+Hello [Authority name]

-[Insert what is being asked for]
+[Insert information that is being asked for]

 Please provide the information in the form [insert form to be received in]